vfonov/vfonov.github.io/CV_industry.md

 permalink: /cv_ind/
 ---
 Researcher and software developer.
 Background in applied mathematics and computer science.
 More than 20 years of experience, including 18 years focused in medical image processing and analysis.

 Expert knowledge in image analysis methods for MRI and computer vision.
 Developed methods for diagnostics of neurological diseases and tracking normal development of the human brain.
 Co-authored more than 150 academic papers [h=45](https://www.scopus.com/authid/detail.uri?authorId=57188953412).
-Consulted for data processing methods in clinical trials for drug development.
+Consulted for image processing methods and statistical analysis in clinical trials for drug development.

 ###  Technical skills
 *data analysis* using **R, Python, Julia**; *machine learning* with **scikit-learn**; *deep learning* with **pytorch**; *software development* with **C, C++, Python, Julia**